kristianp335/VandenRecycling/vanden-recycling-liferay/deployment-packages/DEPLOYMENT_INSTRUCTIONS.md

 - Verify navigation menu ID is correct in header configuration
 - Check that menu items have proper URLs

-**Mobile menu not appearing:**
-- Confirm global JavaScript is loaded and active
-- Test on actual mobile device or browser dev tools

-**Fragment configuration not saving:**
-- Ensure you have proper permissions
-- Try editing in fragment view vs page view

 ### Browser Support
 - Chrome 80+
 - Firefox 75+
 - Safari 13+
 - Edge 80+

-## 📞 Support

-For deployment assistance:
-1. Check the included documentation files
-2. Review Liferay DXP fragment documentation
-3. Test in a staging environment first

 ## ✅ Post-Deployment Checklist